nignig0/Smart-Code-Commenter/README.md

 # Smart-Code-Commenter
-A wrapper around some gpt model that helps you in commenting your code
+A wrapper around some ai model that helps you in commenting your java code

+Approach:
+I thought it'll be more precise if I let it comment function by function rather than feeding the model the whole code

 Issues:
 -It seems to repeat code